Eppo-exp/php-sdk/README.md

    "<your_api_key>",
    "<base_url>", // optional, default https://fscdn.eppo.cloud/api
    $assignmentLogger, // optional, must be an instance of Eppo\LoggerInterface
-   $cache // optional, must be an instance of PSD-16 SimpleInterface.
-If not passed, FileSystem cache will be used );
+   $cache // optional, must be an instance of PSR-16 SimpleInterface.
+If not passed, FileSystem cache will be used
+   $httpClient // optional, must be an instance of PSR-18 ClientInterface.
+If not passed, Discovery will be used to find a suitable implementation
+   $requestFactory // optional, must be an instance of PSR-17 Factory.
+If not passed, Discovery will be used to find a suitable implementation
+);

 $eppoClient->startPolling();